 How to Write a Strong Thesis Statement in Three Steps

-- Identify the topic and question:
+1. Identify the Topic and Question

 What is the core issue your paper addresses?
 Convert it into a research question.

-Example: How does social media impact teenage mental health? - Take a position:
+Example: How does social media impact teenage mental health?

 Choose a side or perspective based on your research or opinion.

-Example: Social media negatively impacts mental health. - Support with rationale:
+Example: Social media negatively impacts mental health.

 Briefly explain why or how—this hints at your main arguments.